Kri14h/Mangaking/README.md

-# Manga Reader – Full Rebuild Prompt for GitHub Copilot / VS Code AI

-Paste this entire prompt into GitHub Copilot Chat (or any AI assistant in your Codespace).

----

-## PROMPT (copy everything below this line)

 I have an existing Next.js manga reader project.
 I want you to completely transform it.
 Here is exactly what to do, step by step.
 Do not skip any step.